pangeo-data/climpred/docs/source/api.rst

 A user can directly call functions in ``climpred``.
-This requires entering more arguments, e.g. the initialized ensemble :py:class:`~xarray.core.dataset.Dataset`/:py:class:`xarray.core.dataarray.DataArray` directly as well as a reference product or control run.
+This requires entering more arguments, e.g. the initialized ensemble :py:class:`~xarray.core.dataset.Dataset`/:py:class:`xarray.core.dataarray.DataArray` directly as well as a verification product.
 Our object :py:class:`~climpred.classes.HindcastEnsemble` and :py:class:`~climpred.classes.PerfectModelEnsemble` wrap most of these functions, making the analysis process much simpler.
 Once we have wrapped all of the functions in their entirety, we will